 Following the war, Smallwood returned to his Charles County plantation.
 In 1785 the state legislature elected him governor.
 He served in that office until 1788 and played an important role in Maryland's ratification of the Federal Constitution.
 In 1791 Smallwood was elected to the State Senate and served as the chamber’s presiding officer.

-Besides his duties as a public official Smallwood engaged in other important activities.
-He was a founder and first president of the Maryland chapter of the Sons of the Cincinnati, an organization of regular officer veterans.
-Smallwood was also a member of the Alexandria, Virginia, Masonic Lodge, a distinction he shared with George Washington, and was active in the affairs of Durham Parish Episcopal Church.
+Smallwood was a founder and first president of the Maryland chapter of the Sons of the Cincinnati, an organization of regular officer veterans.
+He was also a member of the Alexandria, Virginia Masonic Lodge, and was active in the affairs of Durham Parish Episcopal Church.

 Smallwood died in 1792.
 A memorial to his service stands on the slope below his house.

 William Smallwood’s life coincided with the emergence of the colonial-tidewater aristocracy, whereby wealth and influence were attained by enslaved African-American laborers raising tobacco on large plantations.
 Smallwood’s “Retreat” house, built in approximately 1760, with its early Federalist-style architectural features, illustrates tidewater aristocracy’s ascendance.